Ride Along (film)

-Ride Along is a 2014 American buddy cop action comedy film directed by Tim Story and starring Ice Cube, and Kevin Hart.
+Ride Along is a 2014 American buddy cop action comedy film directed by Tim Story and starring Ice Cube and Kevin Hart.

 The film follows Ben Barber (Kevin Hart), a security guard who must prove to his girlfriend's police officer brother, James Payton (Ice Cube), that he is worthy of marrying her.
 During their 24-hour patrol of Atlanta, Ben accidentally gets wrapped up in James' hunt for an arms dealer, Omar (Laurence Fishburne).

-The film was produced by Relativity Media, Cube Vision Productions and Universal Pictures, and distributed by Universal Pictures.
-Following two premieres in Atlanta and Los Angeles, the film was released worldwide on January 17, 2014.
+The film was produced by Relativity Media, Cube Vision Productions and Rainforest Films, and distributed by Universal Pictures.
+Following two premieres in Atlanta and Los Angeles, the film was released worldwide on January 17, 2014, and received mixed-to-negative reviews from critics, but grossed around $154.5 million against a budget of $25 million.
 A sequel, Ride Along 2, was released on January 15, 2016.